SlapDrone/worldweaver/README.md

 # Worldweaver

+**Worldweaver is a work in progress and at the very early PoC-building stage.
+This document describes our vision for what it will become.**

 Worldweaver is an application that synthesises immersive art and music to enrich tabletop roleplaying game experiences for the players.

 It leverages generative AI along with speech-to-text models to listen to your mic and transcribe in-game dialogue and actions, all to provide an immersive and dynamic gaming environment.